EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 state
 Get common and discard and initialized in C000-FFFF of the ROM and copied out
+Sunrise IDE support (except probing)
+Swapping
+Fast user copy routines

+To Debug

+(Hopefully fixed)Seem to have had some disk corruption - how to reproduce/why ?
+Display flicker of weird chars when scroll/clear bottom line ?

 In Progress

-Move the switch helper into both banks so we can fix the FIXME in map_kernel Work out how map/unmap an I/O device needs to work to be usable.
-Do we grab the live map and just edit it for 4000-7FFF then set that map ?
-Do we precompute and save kernel and user maps for the device ?
+Move the switch helper into both banks so we can fix the FIXME in map_kernel
-Sunrise IDE support

 To do

-Detection logic by ROM hash and find the sunrise etc Sensible user copy routines: We know kernel data is always in common except some awkward corner cases (constants) going K->U. So we can spot the to user case of a 'low' source and bounce it or similar, while just doing a user map and ldir for the others.
-We badly need the cached path walk though!
+Detection logic by ROM hash and find the sunrise etc Tune swap logic so we only read/write relevant pages We badly need the cached path walk or some other optimizations on user copy or the bank switch
 Remember current map for kernel/user so we can fast track map_save/restore map_kernel etc by knowing if we are mapping k->k u->u or a transition and we can label all other cases with a value meaning 'other' as we don't need to worry about fastpaths that much
+Given the MSX1 mess consider just writing JIT code for k-> u->k etc so non stupid machines are not too slow.

 Target initial I/O devices